wlgn123/PyGravity/README.md

 in ./documentation folder

 ##### example
+There are serveral examples that demsonstrate PyGravity in the ./examples folder.
+So for there is one main file called 2D_Physics.py which demonstrates several key feature.
+There are also a collection of ipython notebooks.

 Documentation illustrating an example usage can be found under ./docs/PyGravity_doc.tex.
 The tex file can be compiled into a PDF with